-1. Waters of the U.S.
+- 1. Waters of the U.S. - a.

-- a.
 Indicate presence of waters of U.S. in review area (check all that apply): - TNWs, including territorial seas - Wetlands adjacent to TNWs - Relatively permanent waters (RPWs) that flow directly or indirectly into TNWs - Non-RPWs that flow directly or indirectly into TNWs - Wetlands directly abutting RPWs that flow directly or indirectly into TNWs - Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs - Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs - Impoundments of jurisdictional waters - Isolated (interstate or intrastate) waters, including isolated wetlands - b.
-Identify (estimate) size of waters of the U.S. in the review area:

-Non-wetland waters: linear feet: width (ft) and/or acres.
-Wetlands: acres.

-c.
-Limits (boundaries) of jurisdiction based on: Pick List

-Elevation of established OHWM (if known):n/a.
+Identify (estimate) size of waters of the U.S. in the review area: Non-wetland waters: 2,701linear feet: width (ft) and/or 0.455 acres.
+Wetlands: 3.8 acres. - c.
+Limits (boundaries) of jurisdiction based on: 1987 Delineation Manual Elevation of established OHWM (if known):

-2. Non-regulated waters/wetlands (check if applicable):
+Non-regulated waters/wetlands (check if applicable): 2.